Bacon Potato Salad Recipe

-- 1 teaspoon fine sea salt or Maldon sea salt
+- 1 teaspoon coarse sea salt or Maldon sea salt

-- Cut all potatoes in half, add 4-5 potato halves to a large mixing bowl, add Dijon mustard and mash well using a potato masher or a fork.
+Cut all potatoes in half, add 4-5 potato halves to a large mixing bowl.
+If desired, mash them a little.

-- Combine remaining ingredients to the bowl and toss to combine evenly.
+Combine remaining ingredients to the bowl and salad dressing.
+Toss to combine evenly.
 Refrigerate until ready to serve.

 If you've tried this recipe, come back and let us know how it was!